 Judges and Considerations

-Separate committees of practicing attorneys and law professors with relevant food and drug law expertise will judge the papers in each competition.
+A committee of practicing attorneys and law professors with relevant food and drug law expertise will judge the papers.
 The following factors will be considered:

 - Thoroughness and depth of legal analysis

 - Evaluation of judicial precedents, statutes, and regulations